 Each fall all students will have their pictures taken for the cumulative records.
 The date is published on the school calendar.
 Families may purchase individual pictures from the company if desired.
+Fall pictures have a re-take date.
 Spring pictures will also be taken, and as always the purchase of these photos is left up to individual families.
+Spring pictures does not have a re-take date.